Play to Win

 • Succession planning and expanding the number of relationships

-Putting a Team Together
+Putting a Client Team Together

-• People who don’t work with the client but with whom the client might have a relationship.
+• Internal connections.
+People who don’t work with the client but with whom the client might have a relationship.
 For example, one of your colleagues might live next door to the company’s CFO.
 (Check your firm’s CRM system or LinkedIn for leads.)

-• People who may be able to help the client prospectively.
+• Prospective partners.
+People who may be able to help the client prospectively.
 For instance, you could invite a lawyer from another location where the firm has an office but currently does no work for the client, or someone from a substantive area the client might need but has not yet used.

 Potential Team Activities